 The short answer is as soon as possible.
 As soon as you turn 16, you are eligible to write the G1 test and get your beginners driver’s license.
-It is at this point where you can start driver training with a MTO approved driving school.
+It is at this point that you can start driver training with a MTO approved driving school.

 Some driving schools will allow you to start driver training before you get your G1.
 However, you will only be able to complete the in-class lessons and will need your G1 before starting your in-car driving lessons.

 You can also start driver’s training at any time, even if you are mature driver and have had your driver’s license for a number of years.

 Do I Have To Register For A Driving School?